 A. Annual Report: Reporting Period and Due Date.

 Each permittee shall prepare an ANNUAL REPORT to be submitted by no later than six months following the period covered by the report.
-The Year 1 ANNUAL REPORT shall cover the period from the date of permit issuance until September 30, 2011.
-All subsequent ANNUAL REPORTS shall cover the 12-month period from October 1st through September 30th beginning on October 1, 2011 and annually thereafter.
-Each permittee shall submit one signed hard copy of the ANNUAL REPORT.
+The ANNUAL REPORT shall cover the 12-month period from October 1st through September 30th beginning on October 1, 2016 and annually thereafter.

 B. Annual Report: Content.